deymon28/mcspeedrun/README.md

 ---

-## 🏗️ Updates tasks and 🛠️ Future changes
+## 🏗️ Upcoming Tasks and 🔮 Future Plans

-**Soon**:
-- Refactoring the project
+### Coming Soon:
+- Codebase refactoring and cleanup
-- Fixing known bugs
+- Fix known bugs
-- Explicit display of the pause
+- Add explicit "paused" indicator on the scoreboard
-- move the timer to search for a village in the village coordinate field (with colour highlighting), format it to a compact view, the rest of the behaviour is preserved
+- Move village search timer into the village coordinate field with color highlighting and compact formatting

-**In the future**:
+### Planned Features:
-- Start timer when at least one player is on the server, not from the start of the server
+- Start the timer when the first player joins, not on server start
-- add a resource dynamics parameter separately for each task, depending on its value, either the total amount of resources for the entire time or the total amount of resources at the moment will be taken into account
-- Separation of task display depending on the world where the player is located
+- Add a per-task resource tracking mode:
+    - Total collected over time
+    - Only current inventory amount
+- Display tasks dynamically based on the player's current world (Overworld, Nether, etc.)
-- Moving most entities to the configuration file for easy configuration
+- Move most plugin settings to `config.yml` for easier customization
-- Translation of the project into Ukrainian
-- Creating a logical and detailed sequence of tasks to complete
-- Progression of the number of resources required for the task, depending on the number of players
+- Add localization support, starting with a full Ukrainian translation
+- Introduce a structured task progression path
+- Dynamically scale required resources based on player count
-- Detailed logging of each speedrun attempt
+- Log each speedrun attempt with detailed data
-- Rewards (not affecting fair play) for players for completing tasks and finding locations
-- New commands that will expand the interaction with the plugin without leaving the game
-- Change the way the Nether portal coordinates are obtained for the lower world (and possibly for the upper world), so that they are obtained without the fact of entering the portal.
+- Add optional rewards (cosmetic only) for task and milestone completion
+- Expand in-game commands to enhance interaction
+- Revise Nether portal coordinate detection to work without requiring player entry

 ---